torvalds/linux/Documentation/admin-guide/hw-vuln/special-register-buffer-data-sampling.rst

 SRBDS System Information
 ------------------------
-The Linux kernel provides vulnerability status information through sysfs.
+The GNU/Linux kernel provides vulnerability status information through sysfs.
 For SRBDS this can be accessed by the following sysfs file:
 /sys/devices/system/cpu/vulnerabilities/srbds